The perks of adopting a pet

 I believe part of this is because there is still a stigma about mixed breed dogs.
 Many view pets that come from breeders as a safer bet, whether it be better behavior, better health, or just a certain appearance, and turn to a breeder to obtain a pet.
 This just continues the cycle of supply and demand; the more people seeking purebred animals, the more breeders must breed.
 However, not all of these animals are given forever homes.
 Shelters often have a mix of purebred and mixed breed animals.
 Bringing more of these animals into a world where there are already too many animals seems cruel.

 Adopting an animal can also be a better financial decision.
-Not only is it typically much cheaper than buying an animal from a breeder, animals are often neutered and given their immunizations while at the shelter.
+Not only is it typically much cheaper than buying an animal from a breeder, but animals are also often neutered and given their immunizations while at the shelter.
 If the animal has any other treatable health issues, the shelter or local veterinarians will often sponsor the treatments to help offset the cost.

 Adopting an animal is also a great option for those who do not have time to train a young animal.
 Older dogs are a great option for students, professionals or just anyone who does not have the time or patience to completely train a dog.
 While some older animals may still need some training or may have some behavioral problems, they are also typically calmer and require less attention than a young animal would.
 Shelters also sometimes offer a reduced adoption fee for older animals because people normally look for puppies and kittens.